mariocapitbrok/crm-frontend/docs/202509141135_EntityMenu_Menubar.md

 ```

 Notes

 - If an entity has no special needs, point `uiStore` to `useDefaultEntityUiStore` and omit `menus` to use the defaults.
 - When adding custom actions (e.g., Import/Export variants), return them via `cfg.actions` and pass to `EntityNavBar`.
 - Registry can be extended later with routes, permissions, and feature flags per entity.

+## Troubleshooting

+- Menu closes too aggressively when moving diagonally from the trigger to the content
+  - Increase the close delay in `EntityMenu.tsx` (inside `scheduleClose`, default 150ms).
+Try 200–250ms.
+- Menu lingers open after leaving the area
+  - Decrease the close delay in `EntityMenu.tsx` (e.g., 80–120ms) so it dismisses faster on pointer leave.